ionStici/react/mds/react/react-essentials.md

 ## Babel Transformation

-Before reaching the browser, JSX code is compiled into regular JavaScript objects that create HTML elements on the DOM.
+Before reaching the browser, JSX code is compiled into regular JavaScript objects that create HTML elements into the DOM.

 This piece of JSX code: